Irrigating with Reclaimed Water

 Irrigation of landscapes with reclaimed water in El Paso is conserving millions of gallons of potable water each year for domestic uses.
 Reclaimed water is non-potable and contains higher levels of salts and nutrients than potable water.
 There are some suggested best management practices users should be aware.
 Reclaimed water has a higher content of salts than potable water and these salts can accumulate in the soil with time if not managed properly.

-El Paso Water Utilities' commitment with its customers has enable the continued sponsorship of research projects aimed to assist reclaimed water users, water conservation, and soil salinization prevention among others.
-Through the dedicated cooperation of Texas A&M University – Agriculture Research Center (TAMU), several brochures have been produced identifying plant responses to salinity, and best management practices (BMP) for turf management, and irrigation.
-EPWU and TAMU, with cooperation of the US Bureau of Reclamation produced a video that explains in detail the response of soil and vegetation to the salinity from Reclaimed Water and suggested practices to manage it.
+El Paso Waters' commitment with its customers has enable the continued sponsorship of research projects aimed to assist reclaimed water users, water conservation, and soil salinization prevention among others.
+Through the dedicated cooperation of Texas A&M AgriLife Research – (TAMAR), several brochures have been produced identifying plant responses to salinity, and best management practices (BMP) for turf management, and irrigation.
+El Paso Water and TAMAR, with cooperation of the US Bureau of Reclamation produced a video that explains in detail the response of soil and vegetation to the salinity from Reclaimed Water and suggested practices to manage it.
 The video is available to reclaimed water customers upon request.

 Planning and Managing a Reclaimed-Water Irrigated Landscape